-The Company is a national retailer of lifestyle-oriented general merchandise operating through 151 stores under the retail names "Urban Outfitters," "Anthropologie" and "Free People" and through three catalogs and three web sites as of July 31, 2005.
-Net sales from the retail segment accounted for over 95% of total consolidated net sales for the six months ended July 31, 2005 and 2004.
-The remainder is derived from a wholesale division that manufactures and distributes apparel to the retail segment and to approximately 1,100 better specialty retailers worldwide.
+The Company is a national retailer of lifestyle-oriented general merchandise operating through 162 stores under the retail names "Urban Outfitters," "Anthropologie" and "Free People" and through three catalogs and three web sites as of October 31, 2005.
+Net sales from the retail segment accounted for at least 95% of total consolidated net sales for the nine months ended October 31, 2005 and 2004.
+The remainder is derived from the Company's wholesale segment that manufactures and distributes apparel to the retail segment and to approximately 1,300 better specialty retailers worldwide.

 The Company has aggregated its operations into these two reportable segments based upon their unique management, customer base and economic characteristics.
 Reporting in this format provides management with the financial information necessary to evaluate the success of the segments and the overall business.
 The Company evaluates the performance of the segments based on the net sales and pre-tax income from operations (excluding intercompany charges) of the segment.
 Corporate expenses include expenses incurred in and directed by the corporate office that are not allocated to segments.
 The principal identifiable assets for each operating segment are inventories and property and equipment.
-Other assets are comprised primarily of general corporate assets, which principally consist of cash and cash equivalents, marketable securities and other assets, which are typically not allocated to our segments.
-The Company accounts for intersegment sales and transfers as if the sales and transfers were made to third parties making similar volume purchases.
+Other assets are comprised primarily of general corporate assets, which principally consist of cash and cash equivalents, marketable securities and other assets, which are typically not allocated to the Company's segments.
+The Company accounts for inter-segment sales and transfers as if the sales and transfers were made to third parties making similar volume purchases.